youngvoice/youngvoice.github.io.jekyll/_posts/2022-06-04-life-of-a-program.md

 tags: [program]
 ---

-# how we use a computer?
+# how do we use a computer?
 In common, we use a computer through command line or GUI, which all through program.

 # what is the composition of a user program?